General Value Function Networks: Connections to Other Predictive State Approaches

 A PSR can be represented as a GVF network by using a myopic $\gamma = 0$ and compositional predictions.
 For a test $q = \action_1\obs_2$, for example, to compute the probability of seeing $\obs_2$ after taking action $\action_1$, the cumulant is $1$ if $\obs_2$ is observed and $0$ otherwise; the policy is to always take action $\action_1$; and the continuation $\gamma = 0$.
 To get a longer test, say $\action_0\obs_1\action_1\obs_2$, a second GVF can be added which predicts the output of the first GVF.
 For this second GVF, the cumulant is the prediction from the first GVF (which predicts the probability of seeing $\obs_2$ given $\action_1$ is taken); the policy is to always take action $\action_0$; and the continuation is again $\gamma = 0$.
-This equivalence is only for computing probabilities of sequences of observations, given sequences of actions.
-GVF Networks specify the question, not the answer, and so GVF Networks do not encompass the discovery methods or other nice mathematical properties of PSRs, such as can be obtained with linear PSRs.
+Though GVFNs can represent a PSR, they do not encompass the discovery methods or other nice mathematical properties of PSRs, such as can be obtained with linear PSRs.

-TD networks \citep{sutton2004temporal} were introduced after PSRs, and inspired by their approach to state construction grounded in observations.
+TD networks \citep{sutton2004temporal} were introduced after PSRs, and inspired by the PSR approach to state construction that is grounded in observations.
 GVFNs build on and are a strict generalization of TD networks.
 A TD network \citep{sutton2004temporal} is similarly composed of $\numgvfs$ predictions, and updates using the current observation and previous step predictions like an RNN.
 TD networks with options \citep{rafols2005using} condition the predictions on temporally extended actions similar to GVF Networks, but do not incorporate several of the recent modernizations around GVFs, including state-dependent discounting and convergent off-policy training methods.
 The key differences, then, between GVF Networks and TD networks is in how the question networks are expressed and subsequently how they can be answered.
 GVF Networks are less cumbersome to specify, because they use the language of GVFs.
 Further, once in this language, it is more straightforward to apply algorithms designed for learning GVFs.